trilitech/tezos-developer-docs/docs/architecture/governance.md

 ## Amendment periods

-The self-amendment process is split into 5 periods:
+The self-amendment process is split into 5 periods, whose scheduling and operation are automatically handled by the protocol, as follows:

 - Proposal period: delegates propose changes to the Tezos protocol by submitting proposals and upvoting protocol amendment proposals.
 If a quorum is met, the top-voted proposal moves to the next period.